PeasantL/fastapi-auth-template/README.md

-Template User Auth with SQLite/PostGreSQL for cloning.
-Currently being prototpyed for PC-Manager.
+Template FastAPI User Auth with SQLite/PostgreSQL, for cloning.

+Currently being prototyped for PC-Manager.